boulder-on/JPassport/README.md

   - Deprecated the proxy implementation
   - Added support for arrays of structs > length 1
   - Added support for arrays of pointers to structs.
+  - Fixed an issue calculating the size of a struct
 - 1.1.0-24
   - Add support for building classes with the Classfile API
 - 1.0.1-22